clean-code-craft-tcq-1/current-ranges-python-DivyaK-bit/README.md

 Start test-driven development:

 1. Establish quality parameters for your project: What is the maximum complexity you would allow?
 How much duplication would you consider unacceptable?
 What is the coverage you'll aim for?
-Adapt/adopt/extend the `yml` files from one of your workflow folders.
+Adapt/adopt/extend the yml files from one of your workflow folders.
+CCN - 5 , Duplication - 3 lines, Coverage - 90%

 1. Write the smallest possible failing test.
+Fails for EmptyList

 1. Write the minimum amount of code that'll make it pass.
+Checking for EmptyList

 1. Write the next failing test.
+Fails for a non-continuous range input

 Implement one failing test and at least one passing test:

-- _enter the name of a **passing** test
+- test_passing_current_ranges the name of a passing test
-- _enter the name of a **failing** test
+- test_failing_current_ranges the name of a failing test